christaylor-hod/auto-screenshot-journey/README.md

 4. **Takes screenshots** of every page in the journey (cookie banners are automatically hidden)
 5. **Exports to XLSX** — a structured spreadsheet with pages shown in hierarchy, form fields, journey paths, and connections
 6. **Generates a visual flowchart** — an interactive HTML diagram with page screenshots on each node, zoom/pan controls, and SVG export.
 Also generates a PDF for importing into Mural.

+**Note this will submit real forms if it navigates to a submission page**

 ## Setup